 The HomeReady Mortgage program is ideal for first-time homebuyers who have a credit score that’s at least 620 or higher.
 The minimum downpayment is 3% and PMI is required.
 You may qualify for more competitive rates if your credit score is 680 or higher.

 97% LTV Mortgages

-This loan could be the right option for you if you want to buy your first home but don’t have 20% for a down payment.
+This mortgage loan could be the right option for first-time buyers that don’t have 20% for a down payment.
 97% LTV mortgages from Fannie Mae allow you to make a down payment of only 3%.

 You can only take out a fixed-rate mortgage for this type of loan.
 And the home you purchase must be your primary residence and not an investment property.

 Freddie Mac is another entity that offers competitive mortgage products to consumers.
 Their most popular program for first-time homebuyers is the Home Possible mortgage.
 This mortgage is ideal for low to moderate-income borrowers in underserved communities.